souravs17031999/opioner-backend/README.md

 ### Deployment via CI/CD:

+@Live
+- Deployment pipeline follows the deployment via ```Render``` CI/CD docker container registries to deliver the end product.
+- Tests are integrated in the pipeline (preferably Jenkins pipeline) before and after the delivery of end product to make sure we deliver the value of the product without breaking existing functionality.

+@Deprecated
 - Deployment pipeline follows the deployment via Heroku CI/CD docker container registries to deliver the end product.
-- Tests are integrated in the pipeline (preferably Jenkins pipeline) before and after the delivery of end product to make sure we deliver the value of the product without breaking existing functionality.
 - Run `make heroku_deploy` to deploy to Heroku cluster.

 ### Github CI pipeline:
 - Every push to master branch triggers github Makefile CI actions workflow which builds, test and deploy container images.
 - Additional code quality checks via [SONAR quality checks](https://sonarcloud.io/project/overview?id=souravs17031999_opioner-backend) have been integrated.

-@deprecated
+@Deprecated
 ### New Relic Monitoring
 - We already have integrated new relic monitoring dashboards but configuration file `newrelic.ini` will have to be provided (inserted at each service root dir) and set `APM_MONITORING_NEWRELIC` to "True" to start application service with monitoring enabled.